RIAPS/riaps.github.io/distro.md

 ### Images

-Note that setting up the environment for RIAPS a system is a non-trivial task - it is doable based on instructions and scripts riaps-integration, but it takes some time.
+Note that setting up the environment for a RIAPS system is a non-trivial task - it is doable based on instructions and scripts in riaps-integration - but it takes some time.
 For this reason we provide two pre-built images:
 - A development VM image: an amd64 Xubuntu 18.04 installation that has all packages needed for RIAPS development and control node
-- An SD card image for a Beaglebone Black: an armhf Ubuntu 18.04 installation that has all packages neede on the target nodes.
+- An SD card image for a Beaglebone Black: an armhf Ubuntu 18.04 installation that has all packages needed on the target nodes.
 These packages are available from our file server: [https://riaps.isis.vanderbilt.edu/downloads]( https://riaps.isis.vanderbilt.edu/downloads)

 ### Packages